 You grow, you mature, you live, and you learn.
 You get a little wiser, and you learn better ways to handle things. – Rakim

-I am not denying that there are many ways to discover and learn who you are, but what still works for me is travelling.
+I do not deny that there are many ways to discover and learn who you are, but what still works for me is travelling.

 I spend years of my life being angry at the people around me, arguing about things I never cared about, just to prove myself.
 Because I felt worthless and unloved.